ddttom/doc2web/docs/prd.md

 - **Table Formatting**: Enhance table presentation with professional styling, semantic structure, and accessibility features
 - **Bullet Point Enhancement**: Ensure proper display and indentation of bullet points from DOCX documents with high CSS specificity
 - **Italic Formatting Fix**: Ensure proper conversion of italic text from DOCX to HTML with comprehensive style mapping and validation
+- **Hanging Indentation Fix**: Resolve CSS rule conflicts and implement proper hanging indentation for numbered headings and paragraphs with enhanced specificity

 ### 1.3 Project Scope